adm1nKirill/Animals_2/googletest-master/googlemock/docs/cheat_sheet.md

 #### Composite Matchers

-You can make a matcher from one or more other matchers:
+You can make a matcher from one or more OTHER matchers:

 <!-- mdformat off(no multiline tables) -->
 | Matcher                          | Description                             |